 It’s how you treat other people when no one is looking.

 It’s treating others the way you want to be treated.

 It’s doing something for someone without expecting something in return.

 So we need to ask our kids different kinds of questions and discuss different kinds of scenarios where they could be kind.
 Or where they could show more kindness.

 - and being a good friend.

-How do I model kindness to my kids?
+5. If I’m raising kind kids, how do I model kindness for my kids?